Kazuhiko-Gushiken/Vocabulary/README.md

 Constancy - The quality of being faithful and dependable.

 Platitudes - A remark or statement, especially one with a moral content, that has been used too often to be interesting or thoughtful.

+Querulous - constantly or habitually complaining; fretful or whining when describing something, such as a person's tone of voice.

+Luminary - a person of prominence or brilliant achievement.
+The word luminary may also refer to a celestial body, such as the sun or moon.